|

 Sainsburys or Tescos.

 And then work.
-Following on from my
+Following on from my appraisal

-appraisal last Friday I’m feeling rather pragmatic about the place.
-Whilst my
+last Friday I’m feeling rather pragmatic about the place.
+Whilst my appraisal

-the clouds were so thick, really (!)
+were so thick, really (!)

 And in the meantime following on from